A good discussion increases the dimensions of everyone who takes part.

-The students also noticed that discussion participants needed to be willing to explain the reasons why they were answering a question or responding to a comment in a particular way in order to keep the discussion going.
+The students also noticed that to keep the discussion going, participants needed to be willing to explain the reasons why they were answering a question or responding to a comment in a particular way.

 We spent several weeks practicing these new skills in partnerships.
 We modeled and analyzed discussions in front of the class, using our resources to evaluate the questions and participation.
 By early November we were just about ready to start our student-led discussions.
 I thought it was important to be clear about what would need to happen during the discussions to avoid the chaotic meetings of the year before.